k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/11b_tdm_sequence_implementation_without_catalog.md

-This table serves 2 purposes:
+This table serves two purposes:

 1. Adding the sequence Actors to the load flows.
 Populate **TDMSeqSrc2TrgMapping** table to map between the generated sequence Actors and the target tables' columns.
 A sequence Actor can be mapped into a different table and a different LU.